Ashimee/scratch-gallery/README.md

 # scratch-gallery
 This gallery is going to be made in scratch.

+To add an extension to Docs/CONTRIBUTING.md

 All extensions on here are licensed under the MIT license, so do not ask to add any that are not MIT.

-⚠️⚠️ THIS IS A WIP ⚠️⚠️
+All images in the "images" folder are licensed under the GNU General Public License version 3.
+See docs/IMAGES.md for attribution information for each image.